Custom formulas: Syntax and definitions

 Syntax: UNIQUES(event)

-• Event: Refers to the event you are interested in.
+• Event: Refers to the event that interests you.
 This must be a letter that corresponds to an event in the Events card.

 Returns the number of unique users who triggered the event.
 For example, the following setup shows the ratio of users who viewed an item's details to the users who added an item to their cart.